Bogdan-Ciurea/algorithm-visualizer/README.md

  This is, at the time of developing the code, my biggest project. 😁

+For more details that also cover code, please read the the [Design Document](DesignDocument.md).

 Keep in mind that the project has two versions.
 The first one contains a visualizer of some of the most important sorting algorithms and did not have all the features of a fully fleshed program.
 The second one contains more algorithms that the first one and will incorporate algorithms from 4 fields.